Farmer Flood Relief Fund

 Farmer Flood Relief Fund:

-The Snoqualmie Valley and broader Snohomish River basin recently experienced the largest flood event in more than a decade.
-Although waters have begun to recede, the impacts of the December 2025 flood across these valleys are only beginning to surface.
-Farms are reporting significant damage to infrastructure, access roads, fencing, equipment, and materials, as well as soil erosion, debris, and field damage that will take months — and in some cases years — to fully recover from.
+The Snoqualmie, Snohomish, Skykomish, Stillaguamish, Green River basins and surrounding regions recently experienced one of the largest flood events in more than a decade.
+While waters have begun to recede, the impacts of the December 2025 flooding are only now becoming fully visible.
+Across King and Snohomish Counties, farms are reporting significant damage to infrastructure, access roads, fencing, equipment, and materials, along with soil erosion, debris, and field damage that will take months — and in some cases years — to recover from.

 100% of donations to the Farmer Flood Relief Fund will be distributed directly back to farms as micro-grants.
-These funds provide rapid, flexible support during a critical window, helping farms begin cleanup, make urgent repairs, and stabilize operations.
-Recovery is a long road, and in this moment, we are mobilizing our passionate, supportive, and generous community to stand with farmers and help them take the first steps forward.
+These funds provide rapid, flexible support during a critical early window, helping farms begin cleanup, make urgent repairs, and stabilize operations.
+Recovery is a long road, and in this moment, we are mobilizing our passionate, supportive, and generous community — alongside trusted partner organizations — to help farmers take the first steps forward.

 Who This Fund Supports

-This fund is open to commercial farms located within the Snohomish Watershed (WRIA 7) — including the Snoqualmie, Skykomish, and Snohomish River basins — that have experienced flood-related impacts.
+This fund is open to commercial farms in King County and Snohomish County that have experienced flood-related impacts from the December 2025 flooding.

 How Funds Will Be Used

-Donations to this fund will support small, short-term micro-grants to farms facing urgent flood-related needs, such as:
+Donations to this fund will support small, short-term micro-grants to farms facing urgent flood-related needs, such as but not limited to:

 Grants are intended to fill early gaps in assistance, not to fully compensate losses.